chenyukang/eopl/README.md

 Usually the function call (run-all) and (check-all) will run all the test-cases.

-Before chapter 8, I put all the code for an interpreter in signal file.
+Before chapter 8, I put all the code for an interpreter in single file.

 Begin with chapter 8, I put base code in the base directory of each chapter, and load it when necessary.